-Legal

-ed Explanation of Non-Coverage."
-No
+Legal Term "Detailed Explanation of Non-Coverage."
+Notice that provides details on reasons for ending coverage.

-ze.

 What happens during this review?

 - You don't have to prepare anything in writing, but you may do so if you wish. - The review organization will also look at your medical information, talk with your doctor, and review information that our plan has given to them. - coverage for your services.